 An ode to Kamogawa “Duck” River in Kyoto, these cookies have been presented in such a way as to resemble a mother duck and her little ducklings.

 If you love matcha this is the snack for you!
-The rich taste of green tea spreads as it melts in your month, oh-so-divine!
+The rich taste of green tea spreads as it melts in your mouth, oh-so-divine!

-Almost like little flowers that line the ground after a spring shower, omekashi bouro come in 3 flavors: two kinds of matcha and white chocolate.
+Almost like little flowers that line the ground after a spring shower, omekashi bouro comes in three flavors: matcha, strawberry, and milk chocolate.

 Kyoto’s most famous snack, yatsuhashi, have been transformed into kawaii characters!